-Chefs at Home: King Kampachi Crudo with Calabrian Chili Vinaigrette
+Chefs at Home: Yellowtail Crudo with Calabrian Chili Vinaigrette

 I wanted to make an approachable crudo recipe with Wulf’s King Kampachi and ingredients from the grocery store.
 In this case, I used a few of my favorite products from the Italian section of most groceries – preserved Calabrian chile and pickled pepperoncini.
 Because they take some time, make the chili vinaigrette and lemon zest confit the day before you plan to serve the crudo.
 You'll have more than you need, but they keep indefinitely and have many uses.

 This recipe is well-suited for any substantial meaty white fish in the yellowtail/amberjack family, such as Yellowtail Hiramasa, Hamachi, and King Kampachi.

 BY CHEF ANDREW TAYLOR OF EVENTIDE IN BOSTON AND PORTLAND, MAINE

 FOR MORE GREAT RECIPES LIKE THIS, GET THE EVENTIDE COOKBOOK, EVENTIDE: RECIPES FOR CLAMBAKES, OYSTERS, LOBSTER ROLLS, AND MORE FROM A MODERN MAINE SEAFOOD SHACK

 ON INSTAGRAM, FOLLOW EVENTIDE PORTLAND AND EVENTIDE FENWAY

 For the Calabrian Chili Vinaigrette (makes about 1 cup)

 - ¼ cup crushed Calabrian chili (Tuttocalabria brand is common and good but specialty Italian stores often have a variety of excellent products)